-Monitoring heartrate during exercise or at rest has become a trend, and various gadgets are available in the market.
+Monitoring or data collection such as heart rate and body composition has become a trend, and various gadgets are available in the market.
+It is very useful since you get to quantify your progress.
+For heartrate monitors, you can adjust your intensity level according to your heartrate, HRV (heartrate variability), sleep and so forth.
 However, majority of population seems not able to maximize the benefit of data tracking and not sure what devices to use for accuracy of the data.

-Before going into devices, let’s discuss why tracking heart rate is important and what are some factors that have impact on it.
+Before going into devices, let’s discuss why tracking heart rate and body composition is useful and what are some factors that have impact on it.

 Heartrate

 Heartrate is monitoring how many time the heart is beating within one minute.
 While resting and laying down you may see your heartrate being anywhere between 60-100 beat per minute (bpm).
-When aerobic capacity is high, you may also see the resting heartrate as low as 40s.
+When aerobic capacity and recovery rate is high, you may also see the resting heartrate as low as 40s.

-Heartrate can be influenced by aerobic capacity, stress, sleep, caffeine, alcohol, frequency and intensity of training and so on.
+Heartrate can be influenced by aerobic capacity (VO2max), stress, sleep, caffeine, illness, alcohol, frequency and intensity of training and so on.
 Especially with resting heartrate, you can tell about your condition.
+When under heavy stress the resting heartrate can be higher than normal and because of that it may affect your training sessions.

 Heart Rate and Devices